 Guildford is a historic market town in the south east of England, within easy reach of London.
 The University of Law Guildford is a modern law school set within 23 acres of parkland.

-Courses available at our Guildford Campus
+Courses available at Guildford

 Accommodation for students

 The University of Law will provide support to help you find suitable accommodation and have an online accommodation portal which provides: